Ground source heat pump: Thermal performance

 For the sake of comparing heat pump appliances to each other, independently from other system components, a few standard test conditions have been established by the American Refrigerant Institute (ARI) and more recently by the International Organization for Standardization.
 Standard ARI 330 ratings were intended for closed-loop ground-source heat pumps, and assume secondary loop water temperatures of 25 C for air conditioning and 0 C for heating.
 These temperatures are typical of installations in the northern US.
 Standard ARI 325 ratings were intended for open-loop ground-source heat pumps, and include two sets of ratings for groundwater temperatures of 10 C and 21 C. ARI 325 budgets more electricity for water pumping than ARI 330.
 Neither of these standards attempts to account for seasonal variations.
 Standard ARI 870 ratings are intended for direct exchange ground-source heat pumps.
-ASHRAE transitioned to ISO 13256-1 in 2001, which replaces ARI 320, 325 and 330.
+ASHRAE transitioned to ISO 13256–1 in 2001, which replaces ARI 320, 325 and 330.
 The new ISO standard produces slightly higher ratings because it no longer budgets any electricity for water pumps.

 Soil without artificial heat addition or subtraction and at depths of several metres or more remains at a relatively constant temperature year round.
 This temperature equates roughly to the average annual air temperature of the chosen location, usually 7–12 C at a depth of 6 m in the northern US.
-Because this temperature remains more constant than the air temperature throughout the seasons, Ground source heat pumps perform with far greater efficiency during extreme air temperatures than air conditioners and air-source heat pumps.
+Because this temperature remains more constant than the air temperature throughout the seasons, ground source heat pumps perform with far greater efficiency during extreme air temperatures than air conditioners and air-source heat pumps.

 Analysis of heat transfer

 A challenge in predicting the thermal response of a ground heat exchanger (GHE) is the diversity of the time and space scales involved.
 Four space scales and eight time scales are involved in the heat transfer of GHEs.
 The first space scale having practical importance is the diameter of the borehole (~ 0.1 m) and the associated time is on the order of 1 hr, during which the effect of the heat capacity of the backfilling material is significant.
 The second important space dimension is the half distance between two adjacent boreholes, which is on the order of several meters.
 The corresponding time is on the order of a month, during which the thermal interaction between adjacent boreholes is important.
 The largest space scale can be tens of meters or more, such as the half-length of a borehole and the horizontal scale of a GHE cluster.
 The time scale involved is as long as the lifetime of a GHE (decades).

 The short-term hourly temperature response of the ground is vital for analyzing the energy of ground-source heat pump systems and for their optimum control and operation.
 By contrast, the long-term response determines the overall feasibility of a system from the standpoint of the life cycle.
-Addressing the complete spectrum of time scales require vast computational resources.